Holden: 1980s

 In 1984, Holden introduced the VK Commodore, with significant styling changes from the previous VH.
 The Commodore was next updated in 1986 as the VL, which had new front and rear styling.
 Controversially, the VL was powered by the 3.0-litre Nissan RB30 six-cylinder engine and had a Nissan-built, electronically controlled four-speed automatic transmission.
 Holden even went to court in 1984 to stop local motoring magazine Wheels from reporting on the matter.
 The engine change was necessitated by the legal requirement that all new cars sold in Australia after 1986 had to consume unleaded petrol.
 Because it was unfeasible to convert the existing six-cylinder engine to run on unleaded fuel, the Nissan engine was chosen as the best engine available.
 However, changing currency exchange rates doubled the cost of the engine and transmission over the life of the VL.
 The decision to opt for a Japanese-made transmission led to the closure of the Woodville, South Australia assembly plant.
-Confident by the apparent sign of turnaround, GM paid off Holden's mounted losses of A$780 million on 19 December 1986.
+Emboldened by the apparent sign of turnaround, GM paid off Holden's mounted losses of A$780 million on 19 December 1986.
 At GM headquarters' request, Holden was then reorganised and recapitalised, separating the engine and car manufacturing divisions in the process.
 This involved the splitting of Holden into Holden's Motor Company (HMC) and Holden's Engine Company (HEC).
-For the most part, car bodies were now manufactured at Elizabeth, South Australia, with engines as before, confined to the Fishermans Bend plant in Port Melbourne, Victoria.
+For the most part, car bodies were now manufactured at Elizabeth, with engines as before, confined to the Fishermans Bend plant in Port Melbourne, Victoria.
 The engine manufacturing business was successful, building four-cylinder Family II engines for use in cars built overseas.
 The final phase of the Commodore's recovery strategy involved the 1988 VN, a significantly wider model powered by the American-designed, Australian-assembled 3.8-litre Buick V6 engine.

 Holden began to sell the subcompact Suzuki Swift-based Barina in 1985.
 The Barina was launched concurrently with the Suzuki-sourced Holden Drover, followed by the Scurry later on in 1985.
 In the previous year, Nissan Pulsar hatchbacks were rebadged as the Holden Astra, as a result of a deal with Nissan.
 This arrangement ceased in 1989 when Holden entered a new alliance with Toyota, forming a new company: United Australian Automobile Industries (UAAI).
 UAAI resulted in Holden selling rebadged versions of Toyota's Corolla and Camry, as the Holden Nova and Apollo respectively, with Toyota re-branding the Commodore as the Lexcen.